MishraShikhar/OCVS/OCVS/README.md

 **You are all set, let's begin!**

-## Lab 1: Prepare your private network in the Oracle Cloud Infrastructure (demo only)
+## Lab 100: Provision Oracle Cloud VMware Solution

 **Key Objectives**:
 - Create compartments and user groups with the right set of access policies for separation of duties